When I was first asked about writing for this blog I was honored to be considered. But no more than 30 seconds later I was riddled in fear.

 Instead, I took a leap of faith and signed up for the program.

-Unfortunately, the only time I had ever spent in a health care facility was for my multiple athletic injuries throughout my college career at Cornerstone.
-As I read all the student introductions in our forum postings, every single person was older than me, more experienced than me and had already worked in the health care setting.
-They had firsthand experience in hospitals and knew how health care management worked.
+Unfortunately, the only time I had ever spent in a health care facility was for my multiple athletic injuries throughout my college career at CU.
+As I read all the student introductions in our forum postings, every single person was older than me, more experienced and had already worked in the health care setting.
+They had first-hand experience in hospitals and knew how health care management worked.

 Not having the upper hand was unfortunate, as there were several things I had to Google to know what the other students were referring to.
-But in the long run, I loved being the "outcast," or the non-biased person in the class who hadn't gone through certain issues at the hospital.
+But in the long run, I loved being the non-biased person in the class who hadn’t gone through certain issues at the hospital.

 I never once felt over my head.
 When things started to go over my head, the faculty were willing to help me.
 When I needed to interview health care staff, the faculty helped set me up with health care employers they knew.